Graduation Year: 2011

-University of Wisconsin-Madison Marshfield Agricultural Research Station
+Employer: University of Wisconsin-Madison Marshfield Agricultural Research Station

-When I decided to transfer to UW-River Falls to complete a Bachelor's Degree, I had a good idea of what I wanted to accomplish after spending several years in the workforce.
+When I decided to transfer to UW-River Falls to complete a bachelor's degree, I had a good idea of what I wanted to accomplish after spending several years in the workforce.
 I appreciated the fact that my advisor was more than willing to spend time ensuring that I receive proper credit for my previous courses at a technical college.

 My education at UWRF was unique in that it provided a good mix of classroom, hands-on, and professional experiences.
 I developed leadership skills as an officer in the Crops and Soils Club and attended professional meetings where I presented research and developed the professional relationships that have been so crucial to my success today.
 In addition, I was a member of the Soils Judging Team, and took advantage of opportunities to travel across the country to evaluate soils in a manner similar to professional soil scientists.
-With the guidance of my advisors, I also gained experience in undergraduate research, which set me apart from other students.
+With the guidance of my advisers, I also gained experience in undergraduate research, which set me apart from other students.
 By graduation, I had accumulated a unique set of experiences, and because of this, I was well-prepared and highly recruited by graduate programs.

-After UWRF I went on to pursue a Master's Degree in Agronomy at Purdue University where my studies were focused on soil conservation and cover crops.
+After UWRF I went on to pursue a master's degree in agronomy at Purdue University where my studies were focused on soil conservation and cover crops.
 The educational background that I took with me from UWRF proved to be more than adequate time and again throughout my graduate education.
 Today I am the agronomist and assistant superintendent of the UW-Madison Marshfield Agricultural Research Station.
 In this position I manage over 1,000 acres of crop production for the research dairy herd, and support the research needs of UW and USDA scientists in over 50 different field research trials.
 I am certain that my past and future successes are due in a large part to the solid foundation that UWRF provided to me.